brentp/echtvar/README.md

 to create a compact and searchable format of any integer, float, or low-cardinality string columns selected from the population file.

-An echtvar (zip) file can be used to annotate and filter variants in a VCF (or BCF) file at a rate of >1 million variants per second (most of the time is spent reading and writing VCF/BCF, so this number depends on the particular file).

 read more at the [why of echtvar](https://github.com/brentp/echtvar/wiki/why)

 ### Getting started.